The Coolest Places in Iran during Hot Summer Holidays (Part II)

 Iran, covering a huge area and embracing one of the oldest civilizations of the world, offers many cultural heritage sites and natural attractions to the tourists who travel to Iran.
 Moreover, the vastness has led to a great diversity in climatic conditions.
 As a result, Iran is a kind of destination that provides numerous attractions and activities to the tours who visit Iran all year round.
 For example, the travelers and tourists who travel to Iran in the summer can enjoy summer activities in the coolest places in the country.
 No matter how hot is the weather, they can have a memorable experience of their cool summer holiday.

-In Part I, we introduced some of the coolest places in north and west parts of Iran to visit in order to escape the heat during hot summer holidays.
+In Part I, “the coolest places in Iran during hot summer holidays”, we introduced some of the coolest places in north and west parts of Iran to visit in order to escape the heat during hot summer holidays.
 Here, we introduce some highlights of the other cool places in the northwest of Iran that could be the best choices as your summer destination.

 Ardabil, the City of Spas